Every boy, when he grows up, will become a man. But what kind of man will he become?

 When parenting my boy becomes overwhelming, that’s what I do.
 Point him toward Jesus.
 If he has a good relationship with Jesus, he’s going to be all right, no matter what the future holds.

-Lynnae McCoy is a wife, mother, and daughter of the King.
+Lynnae McCoy, the writer of this article, is a wife, mother, and daughter of the King.
 She writes about saving time, saving money, and serving God at LynnaeMcCoy.com.
 Her passion is to equip Christian women to use their resources well, so they have more to give.
-You can find her on Facebook, Twitter, and Pinterest.